jdemuynke/jdemuynke.github.io/interests/brasilian_music.md

 <img class="ui medium right floated image" src="/images/62funk.jpg">

+As a child I started to learn classical piano

 After many years of piano and bass guitar practice in music bands, particularly in a soul and funk versions band, I discovered the world of Brazilian music a few years back, which led me to play bossa nova pieces on the guitar and a bit of cavaquinho too.
 I opened a tiny door that had remained closed until then and I discovered a whole musical universe full of saudade...<br />

 Where to start from?
 Maybe with a pioneer and essential album released in 1959 that defined the principles of a brand new music style at the time called bossa nova: Chega de Saudade by João Gilberto.
 Remarkable by the beauty of its melodies and the sobriety of João's interpretation, it is often considered as the first bossa nova album.
 Co-authored by Antônio Carlos Jobim, Vinícius de Moraes, Ary Barroso and many more, it features beautiful tracks like ["Chega de Saudade"](https://www.youtube.com/watch?v=yUuJrpP0Mak), ["Desafinado"](https://www.youtube.com/watch?v=g6w3a2v_50U), ["Hó-Bá-Lá-Lá"](https://www.youtube.com/watch?v=eKy6NJO8GPQ), ["Bim-Bom"](https://www.youtube.com/watch?v=4JVi6iAQpJg) and ["Brigas, Nunca Mais"](https://www.youtube.com/watch?v=MDs0rh3UTgc).